Skip to content

 Expedition fleet:

-• Silver Endeavour (200 passengers, 2022, formerly Crystal Endeavor): premier polar ship with PC6 ice class, all-suite
+• Silver Endeavour (220 passengers, built 2021, formerly Crystal Endeavor): premier polar ship with PC6 ice class, all-suite

 • Silver Origin (100 passengers, 2020): Galapagos year-round, the most luxurious Galapagos option

-Inclusions: all-suite accommodations, premium beverages, in-suite minibar, butler service in higher suites, gratuities, basic shore excursions on most sailings, basic WiFi, dining at all venues.
+Inclusions: all-suite accommodations, premium beverages, in-suite minibar, butler service in higher suites, gratuities, shore excursions on most sailings, WiFi, dining at all venues.

-Per-night pricing: $1,000-2,500 per person depending on suite and itinerary.
+Per-night pricing: starts from roughly $1,000-2,500 per person depending on suite and itinerary.
 The ultra-luxury price premium reflects the all-suite product plus expedition operational costs.

 Best for: travelers who want expedition adventure without sacrificing all-suite luxury accommodations.
 Best premium Galapagos option via Silver Origin.